janielabad/budget-app/README.md

 # budget-app
-Budget calculator that keeps track of income and expenses.\n Practice project for The Complete JavaScript Course by Jonas Schmedtmann.
+Budget calculator that keeps track of income and expenses.

+Practice project for The Complete JavaScript Course by Jonas Schmedtmann.